-Recent work has studied pacing equilibria in the context of second-price auctions: \citet{balseiro2015repeated} investigate budget-management in auctions through a fluid mean-field approximation, which leads to elegant existence results and closed-form descriptions of equilibria in certain settings. \citet{balseiro2017budget} studies several budget smoothing methods including multiplicative pacing in a stochastic context where ties do not occur; \citet{balseiro2017dynamic} studies how an individual bidder might adapt their pacing multiplier over time in a stochastic continuous setting; \citet{conitzer2018pacing} studies second price pacing when bidders, goods, budgets, and valuations are known, and proves that equilibria exist under fractional allocations.
-In this paper, we study pacing in the context of first price auctions.
-While second price auctions displaced first price auctions in Internet advertising because of their many desirable robustness guarantees, particularly related to stability~\citep{edelman2007cycling} and strategyproofness, first price auctions are regaining popularity because they are simple to operate and offer a degree of transparency and ease of use that second price auctions do not~\citep{digiday2018firstprice,adexchanger2017firstprice}.
-In the context of position auctions, \citet{dutting2018expressiveness} further showed that first price does not suffer from the same equilibrium selection problems that GSP and VCG does.
-Moreover, as we will see later, first price auctions provide a clean characterization of equilibrium solutions in the context of pacing, unlike in the case of second price auctions~\citep{conitzer2018pacing}.
-Indeed, as stated earlier, perhaps the most robust literature in ad auctions relates to bidder selection in first price auctions~\citep{mehta2013survey}.
+In the context of position auctions, \citet{dutting2018expressiveness} further showed that first price does not suffer from the same equilibrium selection problems as GSP and VCG.
+Moreover, as we will see later, first price auctions provide a clean characterization of equilibrium solutions in the context of pacing, unlike in the case of second price auctions~\citep{conitzer2021pacing}.
+Indeed, as stated earlier, one of the most developed line of research in ad auctions relates to bidder selection in first price auctions~\citep{mehta2013survey}.
 Our work complements this line of work by focusing on bid modification instead of bidder selection as the preferred method for budget management.\footnote{In \citet{mehta2007adwords} and most other related papers, bidder selection is performed by using a ``scaling parameter'' for bids based on remaining budgets, but once the winner of an auction is selected, she pays her entire (unscaled) bid for the impression.
 In contrast, in our work, the individual bids are scaled using the respective pacing multipliers, and the winner pays the scaled bid instead of her original bid for the impression.
-Another point of difference is that the scaling multiplier changes from one impression to the next in the budgeted allocation literature since it is only a tool for winner selection, whereas we choose a single pacing multiplier for a bidder that is used to scale her bids for all the impressions in the problem instance.}
+Another difference is that in the budgeted allocation literature the scaling multiplier changes from one impression to the next since it is only a tool for winner selection, whereas we choose a single pacing multiplier for a bidder that is used to scale her bids for all the impressions in the problem instance.}